Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 HRA Exemption Limit: 50% of Basic Salary

-These major cities are considered non-metro for HRA purposes, getting only the 40% exemption rate:
+All cities not in the 8-city list remain non-metro for HRA purposes, getting only the 40% exemption rate:

 Satellite Cities and Metropolitan Regions